-- 1.1 Students presently enrolled in the school. - 1.2 Students with siblings presently enrolled in the school.
-(It is understood the school will make every effort possible to accommodate Catholic students) - 1.3 Students whose families are parishioners (defined as practising Catholics) - 1.4 Students whose families are not practicing Catholics, but accept the goals and philosophy of the school and sign the Family Statement of Commitment.
+- 1.1 Students presently enrolled in the school. - 1.2 Students whose families are practicing Catholics and siblings of children already in the school. - 1.3 Students whose families are not practicing Catholics but accept the goals and philosophy of the school.
+Once accepted into the school, non-Catholics need meet only the criteria expected of other students to be re-admitted in subsequent years. - 1.4 Class size limits are set by individual schools.

-B. PARTICIPATION
+C. PARTICIPATION

-Once a student has been admitted to the school, parents will be required to participate in the various activities of the school, including fundraising.
+Once a student has been admitted to the school, as active school community members, parents will be required to participate in the various activities of the school, including fundraising.

-C. FINANCIAL ASSISTANCE
+D. FINANCIAL ASSISTANCE

-If a family is experiencing financial hardship, they should contact the principal and pastor.
-With due respect for privacy, the School Council will determine the amount of financial assistance available.
+If a family is experiencing financial hardship, they should contact the Principal.
+The School Council, in consultation with the Principal will determine the amount of financial assistance, if any, is available to help them meet their tuition payments.
+Parents will be required to complete the Tuition Deferral Request Form.